 Basal and Squamous Cell Carcinomas occur most often on sun-exposed areas of the body: the face, forearms, and hands.
 Melanoma can occur anywhere on the body; 1% of melanomas occur in areas that have never seen sunlight.

-Total Skin Exams are recommended for all individuals on a yearly basis, regardless of skin cancer history.
+Total Body Skin Exams are recommended for all individuals on a yearly basis, regardless of skin cancer history.
 However, those who have a diagnosis of skin cancer have an increases likelihood of making new skin cancers and should therefore increase their screenings to every 3-6 months, depending on what your physician tells you.

-Skin cancer Screenings comprise of a head to toe exam.
+Skin Cancer Screenings comprise of a head to toe exam.
 Your physician will be able to be most thorough if you are in a gown at the time.
 Patients may leave on their undergarments if they choose.

 Patients who should be especially conscientious of yearly exams include those with a previous history of sunburning or excessive tanning, those of light or fair coloring, those with a personal history or family history of skin cancer or pre-cancers, and those that tend to make multiple moles.